 Records of substantiated performance, maintenance, or nuisance problems identified during any site inspections by the Permittees or brought to their attention.

-Information in sections VIII.C.16.a.i, iv, vi, and vii for Final WQMPs that were approved prior to the effective date of this Order should be added to the database within the term of this Order.
+Information in sections VIII.C.16.a.i, iv, vi, and vii for Final WQMPs that were approved prior to the effective date of this Order should be added to the database within the term of this Order as it becomes available or known.